Historic Sites of Manitoba: McArdle Salt Works (Northern Manitoba)

-In 1937, a group of speculators at Swan River, led by Leo James McArdle of Tisdale (Saskatchewan) and E. H. Crawford of Winnipeg, formed the Northern Salt Syndicate to develop a commercial salt works at this site near Lake Winnipegosis, in northern Manitoba.
+In 1937, a group of speculators at Swan River, led by Leo James McArdle of Tisdale (Saskatchewan) and Edward Hugh Martin Crawford of Winnipeg, formed the Northern Salt Syndicate to develop a commercial salt works at this site near Lake Winnipegosis, in northern Manitoba.
 They planned to produce crystalline salt from brine obtained at a nearby salt spring.
 The operation was soon found to be unprofitable and it closed due to its long distance from markets, high transportation costs, and internal business problems.
 Wood from the former salt-making buildings, and the well crib used to obtain salt water, are still visible at this site along Manitoba Highway 10.

 Canada voter lists, Ancestry.